A Glug of Oil

 30 minutes before the end of cooking

 • 300g cooked rigatoni pasta - cook in boiling salted water as per packet instructions.
-Only cook until 'al dente' as it will cook for a further 30 minutes later on.
-Drain and toss in a little olive oil to stop it from sticking together and set aside until needed.
+Cook until the pasta is 'al dente,' as it will continue cooking for another 30 minutes later.
+Drain it, toss with a bit of olive oil to prevent sticking, and set aside until needed.

-• 250g of 4 cheese mix - or a mix of cheddar and mozzarella
+• 250g of 4 grated cheese mix - or a mixture of cheddar and mozzarella

 Instructions

-1. As you're not going to brown it first, chop through the mince before adding it to the slow cooker - this will stop it from clumping together.
+1. Since you won't be browning the mince beforehand, make sure to chop it up before adding it to the slow cooker; this will prevent it from clumping together.

-2. Whiz together the onion, carrots and celery in a food processor or chop really finely and add to the slow cooker.
+2. Blend the onion, carrots, and celery in a food processor until finely chopped (or chop them by hand) and add them to the slow cooker.

-4. For best results cook on LOW.
+5. For best results, cook on LOW.
 Switch the slow cooker to LOW and cook for 7 hours (or HIGH for 5-6 hours)

-5. 30 minutes before the end of cooking have a taste and add salt and tomato ketchup if needed.
+6. *At 30 minutes before the end of cooking, have a taste and add salt and tomato ketchup if needed.

-6. Stir in the cooked pasta and top with cheese.
-Put the lid back on and turn the HIGH.
-Cook for a further 30 minutes until the cheese has melted.
+7. Mix in the cooked pasta and sprinkle the cheese on top.
+Cover it again, set to HIGH, and cook for another 30 minutes until the cheese is fully melted.

 Did you make this recipe?